-In the Key Stage 3 science curriculum, pupils will be assessed through a variety of formative and summative assessments.
-Formative assessments will encourage individuality and pupil voice by providing opportunities for pupils to choose topics for independent research projects and have input into practical investigations.
+In the Key Stage 3 Sciences, pupils will be assessed through a variety of formative and summative assessments including lab reports, project work and formal written assessments.
+Teachers will provide clear and constructive feedback to help pupils understand their performance and identify areas for improvement and review.